trippymajo/Misc/README.md

 .Net Framework 4.8
 Could merge translations from import file to original one.
 Works with XML, read/write all the nodes of the XML-like file.
 Could be useful if you change hardcoded Attributes and its a good start for making your rules of merging the XMLs.

+### MergeTranslationsv2
+.Net Framework 4.8
+A little changes to the MergeTranslations, which are aimed to 1) Make WLD file from XML 2) Get tanslations on XML from WLD.
+Here used no arguments, but a dialog-like console, for common people to understand what to do with this program.

 ## C/C++ Console
 ### OwnRegExp
 Compile with C++17!